rbdannenberg/arco/doc/ugens.md

 has n channels, and a single gain channel will be duplicated n times if the input signal has n channels, forming n audio channels as the input signal.
-These n channels are added to mixer output channels starting at channel 0 and wrapping around if n is greater than the number of output channels.
+These n channels are added to mixer output channels starting at channel 0 and, if `wrap` is non-zero and n is greater than the number of output channels, input channel i is added to output channel i mod m, where m is the number of output channels, i.e. inputs channels are "wrapped."
+If `wrap` is zero, extra input channels are dropped.

 Note that the number of channels in any given input does not need to match the number of mixer output channels.
 Also note that a single